 How Do Businesses Use Data?

+- Geotargeting.
 Geolocation is another type of extremely valuable data for marketers.
 The majority of social media ad channels provide information about the user’s current position.
 This data can be used to precisely offer the product or service to audiences in specific locations.
-For example, humidifier manufacturers can directly target people who live in an arid climate zone.

-Suggestion systems are another great use of data-driven marketing.
+- Suggestion systems.
 Recommendation algorithms and feed pages always try to show the most relevant content for each user and keep them engaged.
-By gathering and analyzing all of your activities inside the app and all of your interactions with external channels, the software suggests the most suitable content.
+The software suggests the most suitable content based on your activities inside the app and all of your interactions with external channels.
 For example, YouTube recommends content based on the user’s viewing history, search queries, and the type of content they interact with.